gopichandu6096-tech/ccnnca-icvd/README.md

 pip install -r requirements.txt
 ```

-If you do not have the original 49-batch CSV, the code can generate a synthetic PPFDA-like dataset so the pipeline runs end-to-end for demonstration.[file:1]
+If you do not have the original 49-batch CSV, the code can generate a synthetic PPFDA-like dataset so the pipeline runs end-to-end for demonstration.

 ---